Construction Site Management

 |Hispanic or Latino||88|

-Students from other countries are interested in Building/Construction Site Management/Manager, too.
-About 1.4% of those with this major are international students.
+Americans aren’t the only ones with an interest in Building/Construction Site Management/Manager.
+About 2.4% of those with this major are international students.

 How Much Do Construction Site Management Majors Make?

 Salaries According to BLS

 Building/Construction Site Management/Manager majors often go into careers where salaries can range from $32,910 to $70,540 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.